RAVI THAKRAL

 Awards

-Students' Association Teaching Award (2019)
+Students' Association Teaching Award - St Andrews (2019)

 • In 2019, I received a university-wide teaching award given to only one graduate teaching assistant across all departments.
 See here for a press release.

-PhD Teaching Prize (2017)
+PhD Teaching Prize - St Andrews (2017)

 • In 2017, I won a department-wide competition to develop and teach my own honours seminar.
 The award is based upon the submission of the original design of a course for advanced undergraduate students and was judged by a committee of faculty members.
 I was subsequently given the opportunity to be lecturer on a course I designed on empathy which covered a range of issues in social and political philosophy, ethics, philosophy of mind, and philosophy of action.

-Best Tutor in Philosophy (2014)
+Best Tutor in Philosophy - St Andrews (2014)

 • In 2014, I received the award of Best Tutor in Philosophy while teaching a first-year introduction to epistemology and logic.
 This is a student-run award and I was selected on the basis of receiving the best overall feedback and highest score of 7.95/8 on independent student evaluation forms.